U.S. Political Unease Reverberates Across Global Markets -- 2nd Update

 The spread between the two-year and 10-year Treasury yields closed at less than 1 percentage point for the first time since the November election on Wednesday while the S&P 500 Financials sector wiped out its gains for the year.

-Declines in Japanese shares came despite economic data released Thursday that showed first-quarter gross domestic product expanded 2.2% from a year earlier.
+Declines in Japanese shares came despite economic data that showed first-quarter gross domestic product expanded 2.2% from a year earlier.

-Many investors said longer term, the jitters in Washington were unlikely to detail a buoyant economy and solid corporate earnings that had recently lifted stocks to record highs.
+Still, many investors said longer term, the jitters in Washington were unlikely to detail a buoyant global economy and solid corporate earnings that had recently lifted stocks to record highs.

 "We've been suggesting clients should be looking for setbacks like this as an opportunity to deploy funds in growth-related assets rather than see it as the harbinger of another massive setback," said Kevin Gardiner, global investment strategist at Rothschild Wealth Management.

-"The U.S. consumer has plenty of gas in the tank even without tax cuts," he said.
+"The U.S. consumer has plenty of gas in the tank even without tax cuts," he said, noting the economy was beginning to pick up even ahead of the U.S. election in November.

+Data Thursday showed the number of Americans applying for first-time unemployment benefits fell last week for the third consecutive time in a fresh sign of steady job creation.

 "From a fundamental investor perspective, I'm not seeing anything that shakes my view that the U.S. economy is ticking along just fine," said James Athey, a manager at Aberdeen Asset Management, which manages $385.2 billion in assets.

+In corporate news, shares of Wal-Mart Stores climbed 2.1% in premarket trading after the world's largest retailer reported stronger quarterly sales.

+Shares of Cisco Systems fell 7.2% after it said it would lay off an additional 1,100 employees and forecast a drop in quarterly revenue, while shares of Alibaba dropped 2.8% after the e-commerce giant's profit fell short of expectations.

-In currencies, the dollar showed signs of recovering Thursday from its worst session since March.
-The WSJ Dollar Index was up 0.1%, with investors still pricing a roughly 65% chance of a rate rise in June, according to CME Group data.
+In currencies, the dollar showed signs of recovering Thursday from its worst session since March, as analysts pointed to safe-haven demand for the currency.
+The WSJ Dollar Index inched up 0.2%, with investors still pricing a roughly 55% chance of a rate rise in June, according to CME Group data, down from around 79% on Tuesday.

-The dollar remained down 0.4% against the yen while the British pound was up 0.6% at $1.3044 after data showed U.K. retail sales rebounded in April from a steep quarterly decline in the first three months of the year.
+The British pound was up 0.4% at $1.3021 after data showed U.K. retail sales rebounded in April from a steep quarterly decline in the first three months of the year.

 Write to Riva Gold at riva.gold@wsj.com and Kenan Machado at kenan.machado@wsj.com